Claim: Account describes Muslims allegedly engaging in a "dry run" hijacking on AirTran Flight 297.

-None of the news accounts of the Flight 297 incident mentioned, as described in the account quoted above, members of the group screaming insults at the flight crew or other passengers' bodily ejecting them from the plane.
-However, other accounts, such as one given by a chaplain who was originally slated to fly on Flight 297 (but had arrived late and missed the initial boarding), in which the writer says another passenger who left the plane before its eventual take-off told him that, as stated in the original account reproduced above, the incident indeed involved more than the single passenger mentioned by AirTran representatives and news reports:
+In anther account, a chaplain who was originally slated to fly on Flight 297 (but had arrived late and missed the initial boarding) reported that another passenger who left the plane before its eventual take-off told him that, as stated in Todd Petruna's message, the incident involved more than the single passenger mentioned by AirTran representatives and news reports:

 12 men of Middle Eastern appearance stood up and began dancing and singing in an Arabic dialect.
 They refused to be seated when directed to do so by the flight attendants.
 Then, the singing stopped and some of the men took out their cell phones and began taking pictures of the other individual passengers.
 Again, the men were ordered to be seated by the flight crew and refused while continuing to take their pictures.
 Next, the de-boarded passenger related that a few of the men gestured [using their fingers] as imaginary guns, indicating with their triggering action that they would shoot the people on the plane.

-On 4 December 2009, AirTran issued a point-by-point rebuttal of the original account, maintaining (among other statements) that the members of the group in question were dressed like any other passenger (rather than in "Muslim attire"), that there were no reports of their screaming insults at crew members, that there were no reports of any of them standing up in a threatening manner, that there were no physical altercations between any passengers, that the group's bags were not removed from the plane, that none of the group members was determined to pose a security threat, that there was no TSA agent on the plane, and that no passenger was refused permission to get off the plane:
+However, none of the news accounts of the Flight 297 incident mentioned members of a passenger group screaming insults at the flight crew or being bodily ejected from the plane by other passengers.
+On 4 December 2009, AirTran issued a point-by-point rebuttal of the original account, maintaining (among other statements) that the members of the group in question were dressed just like other passengers (rather than in "Muslim attire"), that there were no reports of their screaming insults at crew members, that there were no reports of any of them standing up in a threatening manner, that there were no physical altercations between any passengers, that the group's bags were not removed from the plane, that none of the group members was determined to pose a security threat, that there was no TSA agent on the plane, and that no passenger was refused permission to get off the plane:

 On November 17, 2009, AirTran flight 297 was scheduled to travel from Atlanta to Houston-Hobby.
 During taxi a passenger was non-compliant with Crew Members, using a cell phone and taking pictures.
 The flight taxied back to the gate and the passenger, who did not speak English, and his companion acting as his interpreter were asked to de-plane.
 They were met by customer service personnel and TSA.